gyng/book/articles/geotag/geotag.md

 The EXIF standard does not specify a timezone field and so most people set the camera's clock to the local time as needed.
 This is a giant PITA due to forgetfulness and timezones (and DST!), so it's easier to leave the camera's clock set to UTC and adjust the files on a desktop instead.

-You can leave your timestamps in UTC.
-However, I change the timestamps into local time before uploading to Google Photos so they sort properly when mixed with photos taken on my phone (which have local timestamps).
+You can leave your timestamps in UTC. ~~However, I change the timestamps into local time before uploading to Google Photos so they sort properly when mixed with photos taken on my phone (which have local timestamps).~~ 2023: It seems like Google Photos is smart enough to autoconvert geotagged photos to the correct timezone: photos in UTC uploaded to Google Photos seem to have the correct timezone applied!

 What's really useful when taking this approach is to take at least one picture of a clock, or of road signage to make it easy to verify geotags or timestamps later on.